Wayne82/wayne82.github.io/_drafts/neural-network-notes-backpropagation.md

 Briefly, a neural network is a machine learning model inspired by the structure and functioning of human brain, composed of interconnected nodes (neurons) that process sample data through weighted connections in layers, allowing it to learn and make predictions on new data.
 It is widely used for tasks such as image recognition, natural language processing, and so on.
 ## Key Concepts
 As what I have learned so far, the key concepts come to me include,
-* Layered structure, a typeical neural network consists of the following layers:
+* **Layered structure**, a typeical neural network consists of the following layers:
   * **Input Layer**: a list of neurons that can encode the information of sample data.
 E.g., if the sample data is an image, the neurons in the input layer will encode the values of the image pixels.
   * **Hidden Layers**: these are the middle layers, could be one or many, and the neurons in these layers are neither inputs nor outputs.
 Mathmatically, they perform computations and transformations through weighted connections.
 And the more layers, the deeper the network (hence, "deep learning")
   * **Output Layer**: produces the final results.
 E.g. a classification label.